Designing Distributed Systems: 8 Transactional Saga Patterns

 - Sync + orchestrated = easiest to reason about

-- The orchestrated saga in Richardson’s patterns book
+- The Orchestrated Saga in Chris Richardson’s Microservices Patterns book

 Use when: Medium to complex workflows that don’t need extreme scale.
 Default choice for most situations.